 Nothing changed.
 Dion managed to keep his grades up just enough to move on to eighth grade.
 His skills never improved, his habits stayed about the same, and he went on with his life, like hundreds of others moving through that same school system every year.

 If we had read Zaretta Hammond’s book, Culturally Responsive Teaching and The Brain, things could have been completely different for us, for Dion, and for so many other students in our school.
-This practical, insightful, and absolutely necessary book will help teachers close the achievement gap not just on standardized tests, but in real, lasting ways.
+This practical, insightful, and absolutely necessary book will help teachers do a better job of teaching a more diverse group of students.

-Culturally Responsive Teaching and The Brain is not just a “bag of tricks” teachers can pull from to make their at-risk students do better.
+Culturally Responsive Teaching and The Brain is not just a “bag of tricks” teachers can pull from to help students from more diverse backgrounds do better.
 It is a thoughtful, holistic, brain-based approach to teaching the whole child.

 By looking through the lens of neuroscience, Hammond shows us how the brain responds to various teaching approaches and learning environments, and helps us understand why, despite our best efforts, many students simply haven’t responded to the kinds of interventions many schools put in place for them.
 “The problem of the achievement gap won’t be solved by simply trying to motivate students of color to become more engaged learners,” she writes.
 “We have to create school environments that welcome their natural ways of learning and shape content so that they see its connection to their lives and funds of knowledge.”

-The book is built around the Ready for Rigor Framework, four separate practice areas that — used together — give us the tools for culturally responsive teaching.
+The book is built around the Ready for Rigor Framework, four separate practice areas that, if used together, give us the tools for culturally responsive teaching.
 The practice areas are:

 Awareness.
 Before teachers can truly meet the needs of diverse learners, we must develop the right mindset.
 This requires us to understand what “culture” really means, fully explore our own cultural beliefs and biases, and study how the brain learns.